vonajs/vona/packages-docs/guide/techniques/mode-flavor/introduction.md

 ### 2. How to Determine the Current Runtime Environment

-* Determining with Env
+* Determining with `Env`

-Using Env to determine the current runtime environment supports tree-shaking during builds.
-Capabilities
+Using Env to determine the current runtime environment supports `tree-shaking` during builds

 ``` typescript
 process.env.META_MODE === 'test'